Resumption of Speech — Straw Man

 1.2 Indirect quotation

-Indirect quotation of a position is presented by the speaker as a reformulation which paraphrases the original saying, or rephrases it in order to clarify its meaning and intention.
-The indirect quotation can be dismissed as tendentious or ludicrous, that is to say, presenting an unfair reinterpretation of the original position, implying something that was never said, S. Orientation; Epitrope; Prolepsis
+An indirect quotation of a position is presented by the speaker as a reformulation that paraphrases or rephrases the original statement, it in order to clarify its meaning and intent.
+An indirect quotation may be dismissed as tendentious or ludicrous if it proposes an unfair reinterpretation of the original position by implying something that was never said, see Orientation;Epitrope; Prolepsis

 1.3 Allusion

-2. Anticipating oppositions
+2. Anticipating contradictions

-3. Straw man
+3. Straw Man

 a mass of straw formed to resemble a man.
 (Thes., Straw man).